When hiring Arabic translation services, you will familiarise with right-to-left scripts

 If we are translating a flyer or a booklet into Arabic, we also need to reverse the order of the pages and mirror all the visual elements such as logos, headers/footers and images.

-This is because an Arabic reader will open and read documents from back to front.
-Which means that the Arabic translation of a booklet will have the front and back covers reversed compared to the English.
+Since an Arabic reader will open and read documents from back to front, the Arabic translation of a booklet should have the front and back covers reversed compared to the English version.

 2. Position of images